This tutorial explains how to create lettering using other than Latin character set.

 2. Insert Font Engine Text window - Insert tab

 4 - Switch ON the "Unicode" option (Picture No. 3) and wait until Embird refreshes the list of characters in the grid.
 It will now show all characters contained in the chosen font, e.g. Russian azbuka in this example.
 Double click the character to insert it into "Text" box below the grid, or type in your test using keyboard.
+Optionally, switch ON the option "Preprocess" to preprocess inserted text - use it for left-to-right written texts (e.g. Arabic) or for fonts with several versions of characters (e.g. with "curly" decorations).

 Note: Only some of TrueType and OpenType fonts do contain various character sets, e.g. Arial, Tahoma or Times New Roman.

-3. Switch ON the "Unicode" option
+3. Switch ON the "Unicode", optionally also "Preprocess"

 5 - Finally, click "OK" button to create the lettering and insert it into Editor window (Picture No. 4).